dequevedo/poc-dnd-spring-boot/README.md

 Password: changeme
 ```

-### Generating a .csv file containing random characters
+### 💡 Testing Spring Batch by importing a local .csv file
-In order to test the spring batch, I included a python script that generates
+In order to test the spring batch using a local file, I included a python script
-characters and stores them into a .csv file which can be imported by spring.
+that generates Characters and stores them into a .csv file which can be imported by the application.

+### 💡 Testing Spring Batch by importing a file from Bucket S3
+In order to test the spring batch using S3, ...
+WIP

-### Some features of this project
+### ✅ Some features of this project
 1. Factory and Strategy patterns
 2. (WIP) Read file from Bucket S3 and import using Spring Batch
 3. (TODO) Sync and Async functions

+### 📖 Developer`s Notes
+* Why should we use **Spring Batch**?
+1. Spring Batch is ideal for processing large volumes of data.
+2. State Management and Transactions: It provides resources to control transactions and avoid data loss.
+3. Recovering: In case of an error it can recover from the last control point.
+4. Chunks: The usage of chunks avoids high memory consumption